makx21/Interesting-tasks/README.md

 We have a string - {Please|Just} make this {cool|awesome|random} test sentence {rotate {quickly|fast} and random|spin and be random}

 Return results must be like this :
-Please make this awesome test sentence rotate fast and random Please make this cool test sentence spin and be random Just make this cool test sentence rotate quickly and random Just make this awesome test sentence spin and be random
+Please make this awesome test sentence rotate fast and random<br>
+Please make this cool test sentence spin and be random Just make this cool test sentence rotate quickly and random Just make this awesome test sentence spin and be random